Olive oil is also amazing for making biscuits. It is not at all uncommon that it is also used in Italy for sweets, including shortcrust pastry.

 Sieve the flour and place it aside.

-Beat up the eggs in a bowl and gradually add the oil and the sugar.
+Beat up the eggs in a bowl with the sugar and gradually add the oil and stir.

-Keep mixing the ingredients and add the flour, vanilla extract, baking powder, lemon zest and a pinch of salt.
+Keep stirring the ingredients and add the sifted flour, baking powder, grated lemon zest and a pinch of salt.

-Knead the dough on a lightly floured work surface, until its texture is smooth and homogeneous, as shown in the picture below.
+Knead the dough on a lightly floured work surface, until you get a smooth and homogeneous doug.
 If the dough becomes too dry, add a a bit of olive oil.

 Use a rolling pin to roll out the dough on your work surface.
 Use a round pastry cutter or a glass to cut out discs of dough of your preferred size.

 Place a teaspoon of jam on the centre of a disc and a second disc of pastry on top of it.
-Press the edges of the discs together to close the biscuit on the jam; the process should be similar to the use used to make some kinds of filled dumplings.
+Press the edges of the discs together to close the biscuit on the jam.

-Place the biscuits on an oven tray lined with kitchen paper and bake them for more or less 15-20 minutes, or until they turn golden.
+Place the biscuits on an oven tray lined with kitchen paper and bake 180 c / 350 F / Gas 4 in static oven for about 10 to max 15 minutes or until they turn golden.

 Remove the biscuits from the oven and let them cool down before serving.
 You can soft on top some icing sugar for a classy look.